GrantCloyd/GrantCloyd/README.md

   <div align="left">

-* 🔭 I recently worked as a back-end ruby on rails software engineer with for a health-care start up company.
+* 🔭 I recently worked as a ruby on rails software engineer with for a health-care start up company.
 * ⚡ Fun facts: I spent over ten years as a professional actor and six years in medical education helping improve new student patient communication skills.
 </div>